astragenius/planet-facts-site/README.md

 - [x] App layout optimized for Mobile(375px), Tablet(768px) and Desktop(1440px)
 - [x] Optimized mobile - navigation layout
-- [x] Hamburger-menu is animated (with anime.js Libary)
+- [x] Hamburger-menu is animated (with anime.js Library)
+- [x] Planet-image transition and text transition are animated with the Animate.css library
-- [x] The mobile-navigation menu is animated with plain css
+- [x] The mobile-navigation menu is animated with plain CSS
 - [x] Use JavaScript to Change and Display the Content for each Planet by using the "data.json" file.
 - [x] Use JavaScript to toggle between "Overview", "internal Structure", and "Surface Geology" tabs
 - [x] For each Planet page, use different background colors for the Hover/focus state.